-The Rhode Island General Assembly passed a Special Act during their 1968 session to enable the establishment of the Board of Water Commissioners for the Town of Jamestown (the "Water Board").
-P.L.
-1968, Ch.
-273. In pertinent part, the Special Act provided for the establishment of the Water Board, whose members were appointed by the Town Council, with the authority to acquire "the assets of the Jamestown Water Company, and thereafter may construct, operate, maintain, extend and improve a water works system for the town and to provide an adequate supply of water for the town or any part thereof."
+A. The Creation of the Board of Water And Sewer Commissioners for Town of Jamestown establishment of the Water Board, whose members were appointed by the Town Council, with the authority to acquire "the assets of the Jamestown Water Company, and thereafter may construct, operate, maintain, extend and improve a water works system for the town and to provide an adequate supply of water for the town or any part thereof."
 Id. (emphasis added).
-The Special Act also provided that "the approval of this act shall be submitted to the electors of the town of Jamestown...."
+The Special Act also provided that "the approval of this act shall be submitted to the electors of the town of Jamestown..."
 Id.
 The Special Act was approved by the Town of Jamestown voters.